spmcginnis/spmcginnis/README.md

 https://github.com/spmcginnis/HealthDataFrontend

 ### Sample Health Data API
-My capstone project for LaunchCode, this is an ASP.NET RestAPI written in C# with a MongoDB backend.
+My capstone project for LaunchCode, this is an ASP.NET RestAPI written in C# with a MongoDB.
 https://github.com/spmcginnis/sample-HealthDataAPI

 ## Digital Humanities